|« PreviousNext »|

 Find the DNS name for your DB Instance

-On the My DB Instances page of the AWS management Console, select the check box next to the DB Instance running the Microsoft SQL Server database engine.
+On the My DB Instances page of the AWS Management Console, select the check box next to the DB instance running the Microsoft SQL Server database engine.
 In the Description tab of the lower panel, note the endpoint and port of the DB instance.

 Run Microsoft SQL Server Management Studio.

 In the Server type: drop-down list box, select